kulics/koral/book-en/document.md

 Array [:]int = array_of(1,2,3,4,5)
 ```
 ### Access
-If we need to access one of the elements in the list, we can access it with `identifier[index]`.
+If we need to access one of the elements in the list, we can access it with `identifier.(index)`.

 E.g:
 ```
-print( List[1] )
+print( List.(1) )
 ```
-It should be noted that in the programming language, most of the list start index starts from `0`, the identifier [0]` gets the first element, and the next element and so on.
+It should be noted that in the programming language, most of the list start index starts from `0`, the `identifier.(0)` gets the first element, and the next element and so on.
 ### Change Element
 If we need to change one of the elements in the list, we can access the element directly and use the assignment statement to change it.

 E.g:
 ```
-List[0] = 5
+List.(0) = 5
 ```
 It should be noted that we can only access the index of the existing data, if it does not exist, an error will occur.
 ### Common Operations